A basic and functional electric toothbrush powered by removable AA batteries.

 - Long term cost

-The 3 BIG Question about the Oral-B Pro-Health Clinical battery toothbrush
+The 3 BIG questions about the Oral-B Pro-Health Clinical battery toothbrush

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Oral-B Pro-Health Clinical battery toothbrush.
-If we have missed something, let us know in the comments.
+If I have missed something, let me know in the comments.

-If you want more detail, you can read our full Oral-B Pro-Health Clinical review further down the page or watch our video review.
+If you want more detail, you can read my full Oral-B Pro-Health Clinical review further down the page or watch my video review.

 1. Is there anything drastically wrong with this toothbrush?